The-OpenROAD-Project/OpenROAD/src/gpl/README.md

 The iterations will attempt to achieve the target RC (routing congestion) by comparing it to the final RC at each iteration.
-If the algorithm takes too long during routability-driven execution, consider raising the target RC value to alleviate the constraints.
+If the algorithm takes too long during routability-driven execution, consider raising the target RC value (`-routability_target_rc_metric`) to alleviate the constraints.
 The final RC value is calculated based on the weight coefficients.
 The algorithm will stop if the RC is not decreasing for three consecutive iterations.

 Routability-driven arguments
 - They begin with `-routability`.